Hermes-Relay CLI Experimental

 type your prompt # Send normally.
 The vision-capable model sees image + text

-# in one turn.Identical UX to native local-Hermes paste.
-That's the whole pitch.
-The clipboard read happens on your machine, the file lives on the server, the model sees both — one round-trip, no SSH, no SCP, no manual upload.
+# in one turn.Identical UX to native local-Hermes paste — and a small taste of the hands model: the clipboard read happens on your machine, the file lives on the server, the model sees both.
+One round-trip, no SSH, no SCP, no manual upload.

 The same chord set works on macOS (Cmd+Shift+4 → screenshot to clipboard → Ctrl+A v) and on Linux (Wayland wl-paste / X11 xclip are detected automatically).